rafaelurben/linux-cheatsheet/1-basics.md

 - `echo <args>` — print arguments to default output
 - `man <command>` — get help pages

+## Output redirect
+You can redirect the output of a command to a file or something else with appending `>PATH`.

+You can redirect errors with  `2>PATH`.

 ## Variables
 ### Shell variables
 - `set` — print all shell vars